Operational investment banking is competitive and as well as strong academic qualifications you'll need work experience in the financial sector

 • mathematics.

-You won’t be at a disadvantage if you have a non-related degree but you will need to show an understanding of, and keen interest in, the business.
+If you have a non-related degree, you will need to show an understanding of, and keen interest in, the business.

 Those with a Masters of Business Administration (MBA) and certain other postgraduate degrees, plus two to five years of relevant work experience, may be able to apply for a higher-level training programme as associates, but it's worth noting that these programmes are usually aligned to front office roles, such as corporate investment banker.
 Search for MBA courses.